Material (band): 1979–1982: The band

 The first full album as Material, Memory Serves, was instrumental and featured strong jazz leanings with contributions from Sharrock, Frith, Dara, Threadgill and violinist Billy Bang.

 They started working with singers and their music became more melodic and funkier.
 Their next single "Ciquiri" (included on the American Songs EP) which featured guitarist Robert Quine, became popular in New York City dance clubs.
 The 1981 "Bustin' Out" single was released as an extended club mix peaking at number two on the dance charts.
 On "Busting Out", they were fronted by singer Nona Hendryx with support from guitarist Ronnie Drayton.
 This line-up also recorded "It's a Holiday" for a split single with Cristina.

-By 1982's One Down, drummer Fred Maher had left the band (he subsequently became a core member of the second incarnation of Scritti Politti), and they embraced a multitude of singers including Nona Hendryx, B.J.
+By 1982's One Down, Maher had left the band (he subsequently became a core member of the second incarnation of Scritti Politti), and they embraced a multitude of singers including Nona Hendryx, B.J.
 Nelson, R. Bernard Fowler and Whitney Houston (in one of her first recordings).
-Houston's performance was a cover version of Hugh Hopper's "Memories", which also featured a lead break by legendary saxophonist Archie Shepp.
+Houston's performance was a cover version of Hugh Hopper's "Memories", which also featured a lead break by saxophonist Archie Shepp.
 Critic Robert Christgau of The Village Voice called her contribution "one of the most gorgeous ballads you've ever heard".
 As an indication of the direction the band headed for, Chic's guitarist Nile Rodgers was involved alongside Frith and Drayton, but perhaps more significantly, was one of the first appearances of longtime Laswell collaborator Nicky Skopelitis on guitar.

-1982–89: Collaborations
+1982–1989: Collaborations

-Bill Laswell and Michael Beinhorn settled into a duo and began working with other musicians, producing, writing and performing, with Martin Bisi continuing occasionally as the engineer.
-They worked initially in the electro genre, but quickly moved into the fields of hip-hop and rap, collaborating with turntablist D.St and rappers PHASE 2 and Fab Five Freddy.
+Laswell and Beinhorn settled into a duo and began working with other musicians, producing, writing and performing, with Martin Bisi continuing occasionally as the engineer.
+They worked initially in the electro genre, but were persuaded to move into the fields of hip-hop and rap by Karakos who had been introduced to likes of turntablist D.St and rappers PHASE 2, Futura 2000 and Fab Five Freddy by Bernard Zekri.

 A chance meeting between Laswell and Herbie Hancock at Elektra Records, in which the latter expressed interest in making music in the vein of Malcolm McLaren's "Buffalo Gals", led to a collaboration that brought forth the Future Shock album and the hit single "Rockit".
 They would collaborate with Hancock on two further albums released under his name, 1984's Sound-System and 1988's Perfect Machine.
 Hancock himself would go on to contribute to many of Material and Laswell's projects.